 This is a standard battery-powered product that uses AA batteries, which need to be replaced at least once a year, with many experts recommend them to be replaced twice a year.
-Additionally, it emits test alarms fairly regularly, which can be loud and off putting.
-Also, check out the best smart thermostats.
+Additionally, it emits test alarms fairly regularly, which can be loud and off-putting.

-Though we found the sensors built in with this product to be highly accurate, they are ionization-based, and not photoelectric, and experts say that the latter are slightly more accurate when it comes to smoke.
+Though we found the sensors built-in with this product to be highly accurate, they are ionization-based, and not photoelectric, and experts say that the latter is slightly more accurate when it comes to smoke.
 Additionally, this is a traditional battery-powered unit and those batteries should be replaced around twice a year.
 As well as making your home safe, make it smarter with 6 of the best WiFi thermostats.

-The Kidde Hardwired Smoke and Carbon Monoxide Detector Alarm comes with a lengthy ten year warranty, which is tied for the longest available on this list.
+The Kidde Hardwired Smoke and Carbon Monoxide Detector Alarm comes with a lengthy ten-year warranty, which is tied for the longest available on this list.
 The product is hardwired but contains a battery backup, so you can be sure it’ll be receiving juice even if the power goes out in your home.
 The sensors are accurate and the alarm contains the use of a human voice, which lets you know exactly why the alarm is going off, which is useful.
 Additionally, up to 24 of these can link together, so when one alarm goes off somewhere in the house, they will all go off.
-You should also look at the best smoke and carbon monoxide detector.

 Though we found the sensors to be accurate in the detection of smoke and CO, this is an ionization-based product, and experts say photoelectric devices offer slightly better accuracy.
 Additionally, it requires some light wiring on the installation end, though nothing too unmanageable.
 You can also read about the best home security gear.